Want to receive publications straight to your inbox?

 Chlamydia

-Some people who have chlamydia notice a discharge from the vagina, urethra (pee hole) or anus, or it may hurt when they pee, but most people have no symptoms.
-Chlamydia can be cured with antibiotics.
-It can damage the reproductive organs if left untreated.
+Most people with chlamydia don’t have any symptoms, but some will have a discharge from the vagina, urethra (pee hole) or anus, or it may hurt when they pee.
+A chlamydia infection in the throat can cause a sore throat.
+Chlamydia can damage the reproductive organs if left untreated.
+It can be cured with antibiotics.

 Gonorrhea